GreenInfo-Network/qgis-cartodb/README.md

 ### Testing It

-On Windows, the QGIS plugin folder would be `C:\Users\YOUR_USER_NAME\.qgis2\python\plugins\QgisCartoDB`

 Copy the development into the QGIS plugins directory, overwriting existing files.
 Yes, the whole repository including the build output.
+* On Windows, the QGIS plugin folder would be `C:\Users\YOUR_USER_NAME\.qgis2\python\plugins\QgisCartoDB`
+* On Mac OSX, the QGIS plugin folder would be `~/.qgis2/python/plugins/QgisCartoDB`

 Then reload the plugin, by closing QGIS and starting it again.
 Or, I recommend the *Plugin Reloader* plugin for QGIS.
 This adds a button to your toolbar, which will unload a plugin and reload it again.
-This saves a lot of time closing and re-opening QGIS.
+This saves a lot of time closing and re-opening QGIS. *Note that during development, the reloader may be less than perfect, particularly when debugging errors in CRUD operations.
+You may need to reload the CartoDB layer, or even quit QGIS entirely.*

 ### Deploying It